 Making URLs in Illustrator behave like links in a PDF

 Illustrator variables allow text URLs to behave like proper hyperlinks when saving the document as a PDF.
-It’s a useful trick to avoid assigning links afterward in Acrobat (painful) or needing to author your document with InDesign (fine… for multi-page publications).
-Illustrator can be touchy however, so I’ve gathered a few tips to help.
+It’s a useful feature to avoid assigning links afterward in Acrobat (painful) or needing to author your document with InDesign (fine… for multi-page publications).
+Illustrator can be touchy, however, so I’ve gathered a few tips to help.

 Why use Illustrator instead of InDesign?